sulthanularief148/WelcomeToReactWorld/README.md

 - Packages that are needed only during development or testing (e.g., Babel, Webpack).
 These are not required in production.

+## **what is package.lock.json?**

+- package-lock.json is an automatically generated file in a Node.js project that locks the versions of the dependencies installed.
+- It is created when you run npm install and records the exact version of each package, including all of its dependencies, ensuring consistent installations across different environments or systems.

+## **What is Nodemodules?**

+- This folder is created when you run npm install, and it contains both the project's direct dependencies (listed in package.json) and their sub-dependencies (i.e., dependencies of dependencies).

+## **What is Transitive Dependency?**

+- A transitive dependency is a dependency of a dependency in your project.
+In other words, it is not a direct dependency, but rather a package that gets installed as a result of installing another package.
+These dependencies are automatically included in your project by the package manager

 ## Difference Between Caret (^) and Tilde (~)

 ### **Caret (^)**: